Skip to main content

 Impact on Hormonal Balance

 For men, this hormonal redirection can manifest as symptoms associated with declining testosterone levels, even in the absence of primary testicular dysfunction.
 These symptoms include reduced libido, diminished energy, changes in body composition (increased fat, decreased muscle mass), and mood alterations.
-Testosterone replacement therapy (TRT) protocols often become relevant here, not just for primary hypogonadism, but also to address the secondary effects of on the hypothalamic-pituitary-gonadal (HPG) axis.
+Testosterone replacement therapy (TRT) protocols often become relevant here, not just for primary hypogonadism, but also to address the secondary effects of chronic stress on the hypothalamic-pituitary-gonadal (HPG) axis.

 For women, the consequences are equally significant.
 Progesterone, a hormone crucial for menstrual cycle regulation, mood stability, and reproductive health, can be particularly susceptible to the effects of adrenal strain.
 Low progesterone levels can contribute to irregular cycles, increased premenstrual symptoms, anxiety, and sleep disturbances.
 In peri-menopausal and post-menopausal women, where natural hormone production is already declining, adrenal strain can exacerbate symptoms like hot flashes, night sweats, and vaginal dryness.